What is psoriasis?

 Symptoms may disappear (go into remission), even without treatment, and then return (flare up).

 Psoriasis is usually a long-term problem.
 Symptoms tend to come and go in a cycle.
 There are flares, when symptoms get worse, and then remission, when symptoms improve and go away for awhile.
 In other cases, psoriasis may persist for long periods of time without getting better or worse.

 A few flare-ups of psoriasis may go away without treatment.
 But it's usually best to treat psoriasis so that it doesn't get worse.
 If it becomes severe and widespread, it may be much harder to treat.

 When to Call a Doctor

 Call your doctor if you have:

 - Symptoms of psoriasis.
 Early treatment may help keep the condition from getting worse.
-For more information, see Symptoms.

-- Increased pain, swelling, redness, tenderness, or heat.
+- Increased pain, swelling, warmth, or redness.

-- Red streaks extending from the area.
+- Red streaks leading from the area.

-- A discharge of pus.
+- A fever.